seton-hall-university/nj-makerDay-2016-docs/GLOSSARY.md

 ## IDE

 An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools and a debugger.
 Most modern IDEs have an intelligent code completion. ( https://en.wikipedia.org/wiki/Integrated_development_environment )

+## ADC

+An analog-to-digital converter (ADC, A/D, or A to D) is a device that converts a continuous physical quantity (usually voltage) to a digital number that represents the quantity's amplitude. ( https://en.wikipedia.org/wiki/Analog-to-digital_converter )